-For female Members you do not need a referral from your Network Primary Care Provider for obstetrical or gynecological treatment and may seek care directly from a provider as described in the "Women's Healthcare Direct Access Providers" provision in this section.
+Members do not need an Authorization from their PCP for obstetrical or gynecological treatment and may seek care directly from a Provider as described in the "Women's Healthcare Direct Access Providers" provision in this section.

-You may change your Network Primary Care Provider at any time by submitting a written request, online at our website, or by contacting our office at the number shown on your identification card.
-We can make your choice of Primary Care Provider effective on the next business day, if the selected Physician caseload permits.
-The change will be effective no later than the beginning of the month following your request for change.
+You may change your PCP at any time by submitting a written request, online at our website, or by contacting our office at the number shown on your identification card.
+We can make your choice of PCP effective on the next business day, if the selected Physician caseload permits.
+The change will be effective no later than the beginning of the month following your change request.

-We will notify you if your Primary Care Provider leaves our Network.
+We will notify you if your PCP leaves our Network.
 You will be provided access to the Provider for at least sixty (60) days from that notice.
-During those sixty (60) days, we will offer you a selection of new Primary Care Providers from which to choose.
+During those sixty (60) days, we will offer you a selection of new PCPs from which to choose.